EDITION GUIDE – HOW TO ASSESS A MASSIMO VITALI PRINT

 Most of these pictures have weathered very well but due to faulty materials used over a couple of months a small number of these pictures have come unstuck or the colour has deteriorated.
 We encourage owners of the older batch to have them reprinted (See Guarantee section).

 The later pictures have been printed mainly in a 220×180 cm (87×71″) format, and editions numbers have been reduced to 6 + 2 APs, printed by Colorzenith, Milan and mounted by Grieger, Duesseldorf/Leunter, Vienna.
+Starting in 2011, the works started to be printed without the white border and with a wooden frame, which has since become the norm for all of the photographs.
 These photos are printed and mounted using very high quality materials and should enjoy a very long lifetime.

-Ardnt & Partner produced an edition of 35+5 APs in a 90×110 cm (35×43″) format, under plexi, of Lernpark 2, that was later sold by Gallery Hilger, Vienna.
-Another 4 prints (Bari 4, Marina di Carrara – Torre Fiat, Papeete Beach 2 and Animaletti 1) were also eventually printed in this small size, in editions of 35+5 APs.
-Just recently Galeria Senda produced another multiple in the same smaller format, titled Castels.
-In 2010, Hilger Gallery printed another, Golfo di Cofano, Blue Boat.
+Arndt & Partner produced an edition of 35+5 APs in a 90×110 cm (35×43″) format, under plexi, of Lernpark 2, that was later sold by Gallery Hilger, Vienna.
+Another 8 prints (Bari 4, Marina di Carrara – Torre Fiat, Papeete Beach 2 , Animaletti 1, Castels, Golfo di Cofano Blue Boat, Greenwich Park, Mondello Paddle Boats) were also eventually printed in this small size, in editions of 35+5 APs.
+In the spring of 2015, The American Friends of Museums in Israel selected Massimo as their artist of the year, and for the occasion produced another multiple in the same smaller format, titled Rena Majori.